CraigStuntz/CraigStuntz.github.io/drafts/2026-04-27-constraint-programming.markdown

 ### MapReduce
-[Classic MapReduce](https://en.wikipedia.org/wiki/MapReduce) would seem to be a direct mapping of the pattern above, but I will note that it's more of a distributed execution paradigm.
-Running a Project Euler problem on a cluster would be a bit silly and missing the point of Project Euler.
+[Classic MapReduce](https://en.wikipedia.org/wiki/MapReduce) would seem to be a direct mapping of the pattern above, but I will note that it's more of a distributed _execution_ paradigm.
+Running a Project Euler problem on a cluster would be a bit silly and probably missing the point of Project Euler.
 But you can certainly see how the "map" (generate + restrict) and "reduce" fit in here.

 ### SMT-LIB/Z3